sociablerobot10/se_project_aroundtheus/README.md

 ### Introduction

-**Triple Peaks Coffee Shop**
-This is a responsive webpage of a social media page.
+This is a responsive webpage of a user's social media profile.

 ### Project Features